Colic - What to Expect

 related to the frequency, duration, and intensity of crying.
 Babies with colic

-typically follow a "3" pattern: they cry for more than 3 hours a day more than
+typically cry for more than 3 hours a day more than

-3 days a week for at least 3 consecutive weeks.
+3 days a week for at least 3 weeks in a row.
 A colicky baby cries very

 loudly, sometimes piercingly, and often continuously.
 During a colic episode,